ssmiller25/r15cookieblog/content/info/weather.md

   * [WUnderground](http://www.wunderground.com/):  A site I've always followed since the 90's, when they provided a telnet service for getting weather info.
   * [Forecast.io](http://forecast.io):  A very interesting next-gen weather site.
 It's primary claim to fame is using an exact address to tell a person detailed forecast info within an hour.
 Also has interesting graphics and graphs.
   * [OpenWeatherMap](http://openweathermap.org/):  Another interesting service that probably has the most open API other than the NWS...and OpenWeatherMap has a far cleaner API.
+  * [wttn.in](http://wttr.in/):  A great way to get the weather from the command line.
+Also [open source](https://github.com/chubin/wttr.in)
+  * Wunderground Rainmaker:  A completely telnet interface.
+Just a `telnet rainmaker.wunderground.com` away.
+Only major cities covered, but something
+  I remember using during the 90s...

+## Blogs

   * [JohnDee.com](http://www.johndee.com/):  A private meteorologist from Michigan's Upper Peninsula.
   * [Bill's Blog](https://www.woodtv.com/weather/bills-blog/):  A blog from a local meteorologist from Grand Rapids.